isis-santos-costa/growth-marketing/README.md

   $standardized\_revenue_B = (revenue_B) × (50/30)$
 </p>

-Standardization was performed in three steps:
+Standardization was performed as follows:
 > (i)   Setting a **parameter** for the tolerance to deviation from 50/50
 > (ii)  Calculating **standardizing factors** for customer subsets with unbalanced split
 > (iii) **Standardizing** substsets of revenues
+> (iv)  Assessing the **winning campaign**, based on standardized revenues
+> (v)   Calculating the **% standardized advantage** of the winning campaign

 As these calculations are performed multiple times along the query that generates the A/B testing analysis report, they were defined as temporary functions in [BigQuery](https://console.cloud.google.com/bigquery?sq=223570122894:545353684b9a417e91434b62d2a23de2).
 The SQL code corresponding to each step is presented below:

 ### Parameter &nbsp; |&nbsp; % Tolerance to split unbalance in A/B testing
 ```sql